 ORLANDO, Fla. – An interactive dashboard from the Florida Department of Health shows the growing number of coronavirus, or COVID-19, cases as the state confirms each one.

-According to the Department of Health, as of April 1, there were more than 7,700 confirmed cases of COVID-19 have been confirmed in Florida since March 1, when the virus was first detected in the Sunshine State.
+According to the Department of Health, as of early July 9, there were more than 232,700 confirmed Florida-related cases of COVID-19 have been confirmed in Florida since March 1, when the virus was first detected in the Sunshine State.
 The dashboard shows which county has reported cases of COVID-19 and how many test results are pending, as well as how many people have been tested overall for the illness.

 A heat map shows southeast Florida has the most confirmed cases, according to the Department of Health.